agentsix1/VIP-Plus-Chat/README.md

 - [BUG FIX] Fixed an error occurring when showing the blacklist when it was empty
 - [BUG FIX] You will no longer get 2 no permission messages when typing /vpc swear toggle {chat}
 - [BUG FIX] Tab complete for fast focus no longer shows usernames
+- [BUG FIX] Invalid/Broken swear word layouts will be disabled and not shown in the swear list
+- [BUG FIX] Fixed an error showing when Invalid/Broken swear words were in the swear list

 ### Change Log v0.8.6 - Changed Oct 29th 2024 (Release July 1st 2025)
 - Added tab complete to all custom chats